rnleach/findfire/README.md

 the NetCDF4 to detect these properties internally.

 ## showclusters
-Select clusters from the database created by findfire and output them in a KML format.
+Select clusters from the database created by findfire and output them in a KMZ format.

-This is a command line application that will select clusters based on a given start time, end time, and geographic bounding box and then output them in KML.
+This is a command line application that will select clusters based on a given start time, end time, and geographic bounding box and then output them in KMZ.

 ## currentclusters
 Select the clusters from the most recent satellite image given a satellite name and sector name.

-This command line application will query the database created by findfire for the most recent image given the satelltie and sector and produce a KML file with all the clusters.
+This command line application will query the database created by findfire for the most recent image given the satelltie and sector and produce a KMZ file with all the clusters.

 ## connectfire
 Create a database with the necessary information to create time series of fires.